Tips for Avoiding Identity Theft While Traveling

 Use Pin Based ATM Cards Only

 Use a pin-based ATM card only, rather than a check or debit card.
 Check and debit cards can be used without a pin to make purchases.
-This way if your card is compromised, it is worthless to the criminal and they won't have direct access to all of your funds in your checking account.
+This way if your card is compromised, it is worthless to the criminal and they won’t have direct access to all of your funds in your checking account.
+Protect your account even further by placing your cards in an RFID blocking card case.

 Stop Your Mail